 Diabetes mellitus is a disease in which the body is no longer able to regulate blood sugar levels.
 Blood sugar is regulated mainly through insulin produced by the pancreas.
-There are several types of Diabetes, which can be either Insulin Dependent (IDDM) or Non-Insulin Dependent (NIDDM):
+There are several types of diabetes, which can be either Insulin Dependent (IDDM) or Non-Insulin Dependent (NIDDM):

 Type I diabetes is always insulin dependent (IDDM).
 This type of diabetes is characterized by decreased insulin production in the pancreas.
 The beta cells which produce insulin are destroyed and normal insulin production is lost.
 This type is most common in dogs.

 Type II diabetes can be either IDDM or NIDDM and is a result of decreased responsiveness of the body's cells to insulin, or improperly functioning pancreatic cells that produce insufficient levels of insulin.
 Type II diabetes is most common in cats.
-I have seen many cats become non-diabetic with a proper diet and treatment plan.

 In cats, one can see Transient Diabetes Mellitus, in which insulin requirement comes and goes.
 Approximately 20 percent of diabetic cats may experience periods where they no longer require insulin injections.
 Sometimes called a “honeymoon,” these periods can last for days or months.

 The actual cause of diabetes in each animal may not be known.
 For some animals it is genetic.
-Diabetes is sometimes linked to an infectious viral disease or autoimmune disease.
+Diabetes is also sometimes linked to an infectious viral disease or autoimmune disease.

 Canned foods should be high in protein with little or no grain.
-I like Nature’s Variety, as their formulas do not contain grains, as well as some varieties of the "I and love and you" Canned Food to supplement the diet (We also have a wide selection of other grain free foods).
+I like Nature’s Variety, as their formulas do not contain grains, as well as some varieties of the "I and love and you" Canned Food to supplement the diet (we also have a wide selection of other grain free foods).
 For dogs, fiber can be added to the diet by including some lightly steamed or ground vegetables in the diet.
 Complex carbohydrates are acceptable for dogs (whole grains, not grain by-products).